TheRenegadeCoder/sample-programs-website/docs/projects/depth-first-search/euphoria/index.md

 -- Run depth first search and indicate if value is found sequence node = depth_first_search(tree, target) puts(STDOUT, iif(length(node) > 0, "true\n", "false\n"))

 ```

 {% endraw %}

-[Depth First Search](https://sampleprograms.io/projects/depth-first-search) in [Euphoria](https://sampleprograms.io/languages/euphoria) was written by:
+Depth First Search in [Euphoria](https://sampleprograms.io/languages/euphoria) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 24 2023 21:58:02.
-The solution was first committed on Feb 19 2023 22:25:47.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution